fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricClusterUpgrade.md

 ### -UnmonitoredManual
 Indicates that the upgrade mode is unmonitored manual.
-After Service Fabric upgrades an upgrade domain, it waits for you to upgrade the next upgrade domain by using the [Resume-ServiceFabricClusterUpgrade](./Resume-ServiceFabricClusterUpgrade.md) cmdlet.
+After Service Fabric upgrades an upgrade domain, it waits for the [Resume-ServiceFabricClusterUpgrade](./Resume-ServiceFabricClusterUpgrade.md) cmdlet to explicitly start the upgrade of the next upgrade domain.

 ```yaml
 Type: SwitchParameter